 Floraspring has a page on their site titled "Does Floraspring Lead to Weight Loss?" where the brand claims their product causes weight loss.

 The brand suggests that lactobacillus acidophilus, the probiotic we showed in the previous section to be associated with weight gain, is associated with weight loss.
 They cite a medical study which clearly states "the beneficial effects [of lactobacillus acidophilus] are strain dependent."
-Floraspring does not publish the strain used, so it's misleading in our opinion to cite this study as proof of efficacy.
+Floraspring does not publish the strain used, so it's questionable in our opinion to cite this study as proof of efficacy.

 We strongly urge consumers to avoid supplements from brands making bold health claims without significant medical evidence backing these claims.